gbdk-2020/gbdk-2020/docs/pages/04_coding_guidelines.md

 @anchor sdcc_calling_convention
 ## Calling convention
+_The following is primarily oriented toward the Game Boy and related clones (sm83 devices), other targets such as sms/gg may vary._

 SDCC in common with almost all C compilers prepends a `_` to any function names.
 For example the function `printf(...)` begins at the label `_printf::.` Note that all functions are declared global.